I flew to New York City with my friend Jen last week and boy are my arms tired, as my dad would say.

 Above is what the “VIP room” looks like.

-And I am pretty sure my rider said I like WHITE M and M’s dammit!
+We didn’t get snacks or bottled water and I am pretty sure my rider said I like the WHITE M and M’s to be removed, hmph.

-We DID get to watch a video about Bethenny Frankel’s life over and over.
+We DID, however, get to watch a video about Bethenny Frankel’s life over and over.

-Giving me ANYTHING with spaces to write something on.
+Giving me ANYTHING with spaces to write something on, that is.

-Backstage, there were “important” papers just laying around.
+Backstage, there were “important” papers just laying around, like schedules and rundowns and scripts.

-But I didn’t want to be the “bad seed” who “ruins it for everyone”.
+But then I didn’t want to be the “bad seed” who “ruins it for everyone”, according to Jen.

 The colors and cool decorations were pretty sweet.